Real People Stories – Kate

 The cough and fever then coincided with the onset of an allergic reaction.

 In these challenging times, when there are not enough GPs for everyone and they are overloaded with work, patients often self-prescribe antibiotics based only on general complaints.
-I believe everyone should be able to interpret a complete blood test themselves and seek help from their doctor if any CBC Count doubts arise.
+I believe everyone should be able to interpret a complete test themselves and seek help from their doctor if any CBC Count doubts arise.

 Good health to everyone; I hope my post was useful to you.